kldtz/static-site/README.md

 # Create a new post
 ./bin/new "This is a title"

+# Publish site (including home page and feed)
+make

 # Run server and watch files in public dir
 make dev
 # Generate HTML from changed Markdown files
-make
-# Publish site (including home page and feed)
+# (this is run on saving .md files in VSCode)
-make publish
+make changes
 # Clean public dir
 make clean